ChroniclingAmericaQA: A Large-scale Question Answering Dataset based on Historical American Newspaper Pages: Conclusion

 \section{Conclusion}

-In this work, we introduce ChroniclingAmetricaQA, a large-scale question-answering dataset comprising 485k question-answer pairs over a collection of historical American newspapers with the objective of facilitating the development of QA and MRC systems over historical texts.
-Our dataset is unique as it is specifically based on historical newspapers covering the longest time period of 120 years from 1800 to 1920 years, among other available datasets on news documents.
+In this work, we introduce ChroniclingAmetricaQA, a large-scale question-answering dataset comprising 487k question-answer pairs over a collection of historical American newspapers with the objective of facilitating the development of QA and MRC systems over historical texts.
+Our dataset is unique as it is specifically based on historical newspapers covering the longest time period of 120 years (from 1800 to 1920) among available datasets based on news documents.
 We highlight the difficulties of utilizing historical newspapers for QA tasks, such as the poor quality of OCR text and the need for post-processing to enhance text quality.
 We employed language models such as GPT 3.5 Turbo for OCR text correction and the T5-base model for question generation to mitigate these challenges.
-We also carried out a comprehensive evaluation of our dataset on various transformer models and LLMs, demonstrating the effectiveness of our dataset.
-Models trained on ChroniclingAmericaQA consistently surpass the performance of those fine-tuned on other datasets.
+We also carried out a comprehensive evaluation of our dataset on various transformer models and LLMs, demonstrating the effectiveness of our dataset and providing reference baselines.
+Models trained on ChroniclingAmericaQA were found to consistently surpass the performance of those fine-tuned on other datasets.

 \textbf{Ethical considerations} Lastly, we would like to mention ethical considerations of our work.
 Since the dataset has been created from temporally distant data, there is possibility that some questions may be offensive or biased in relation to some ethnic groups or other segments of society.
-We made sure that the possibility of such questions in our dataset is low by performing post-processing search using a set of prepared keywords coupled with careful manual analysis.
-Nevertheless, this kind of issue is not specific to our dataset but is a problem typical in many heritage materials \cite{borenstein-etal-2023-measuring}, including also ones in the Chronicling America repository, and should be continuously studied and mitigated in the future.
+We made sure that the possibility of such questions occurring in our dataset is low by performing post-processing search using a set of prepared keywords coupled with careful manual analysis.
+This kind of issue is not specific to our dataset but is a problem typical in many heritage materials \cite{borenstein-etal-2023-measuring}, including also ones in the Chronicling America repository, and should be continuously studied and mitigated in the future.